The U of T National Biology Competition

 The Top 5% of students in Canadian schools received certificates designating them as National Biology Scholars; the Top 1% as National Biology Scholars with Distinction; the Top 5% of students in schools outside of Canada received certificates designating them as International Biology Scholars; the Top 1% as International Biology Scholars with Distinction.
 Each school with 10 or more participating students received a Certificate of Achievement to award to its top scorer in the competition

-Between 1995 and 2019 schools from each Canadian province participated in the competition, as well as from schools in over 25 countries:
+Since 1995 schools from each Canadian province participated in the competition, as well as from schools in over 30 countries:

 Armenia